Nuwa-genomics/Nuwa/README.md

 - Ensure system clock is correct if you encounter release file invalid error:
   ```
-  -E: Release file for http://archive.ubuntu.com/ubuntu/dists/focal-updates/InRelease is not valid yet (invalid for another 1min 55s).
+  ![#f03c15]E: Release file for http://archive.ubuntu.com/ubuntu/dists/focal-updates/InRelease is not valid yet (invalid for another 1min 55s).
 Updates for this repository will not be applied.
   ```

 ## Preprocess